See what's happening at the National Anzac Centre during your visit

 The Desert Mounted Corps Memorial stands at the summit of Mt Clarence.
 It is a recast of the original statue erected at Suez in 1932.
 The granite blocks are the originals from Suez and bullet marks can still be seen on them.

-The statue is a copy of one originally forming part of a memorial which was erected at Port Said, Egypt and unveiled on 23 november 1932 by the rt.
+The statue is a copy of one originally forming part of a memorial which was erected at Port Said, Egypt and unveiled on 23 November 1932 by the rt.
 Hon.
 William Morris Hughes.
-It was irreparably damaged during the suez crisis in 1956.
+It was irreparably damaged during the Suez Crisis in 1956.
 The masonry was salvaged and brought to australia for re-erection on this site which, for many troops who sailed from King George Sound in 1914, was their last glimpse of Australian soil.
 It was unveiled by rt.
 Hon.
-Sir Robert Menzies, Prime Minister of Australia on 11 october 1964.
+Sir Robert Menzies, Prime Minister of Australia on 11 October 1964.

-The memorial is the site of Albany’s Anzac Day dawn service on 25 April each year and is accessed by foot via a commemorative staircase that interpets the memorial.
+The memorial is the site of Albany’s Anzac Day dawn service on 25 April each year and is accessed by foot via a commemorative staircase that interprets the memorial.
 Accessible car bays are available adjacent to the memorial via a sealed service road.